Encryptx-labs/Docs/Readme.md

 ### 2. **Anonymity with FHE**
 Encryptix uses Fully Homomorphic Encryption (FHE) to provide anonymity for users opting for the "Anon Ticket" option.
 This ensures:
 - The encrypted holder address is stored on the blockchain.
-- Ciphertext is securely stored off-chain using the Inco platform.
+- Ciphertext is securely stored on-chain using the Inco platform.
 - Event organizers can verify encrypted tickets without revealing user identities.

 ### 3. **Decentralized Architecture**
 - **Linea Blockchain**: Stores encrypted holder addresses.
-- **Inco Storage**: Functions as encrypted off-chain storage, similar to IPFS but with privacy-preserving capabilities.
+- **Inco Storage**: Functions as encrypted on-chain storage, similar to IPFS but with privacy-preserving capabilities.
 - **Hyperlane SDK**: Ensures secure cross-chain messaging.

 ### 4. **Enhanced User Experience**